zama-ai/fhevm/docs/fundamentals/tkms/architecture.md

 The storage component can be entirely untrusted from a security perspective, and comes in two flavors with different availability properties:

-- Centralized using AWS S3 buckets.
+- AWS S3 buckets.
-- Decentralized using for instance IPFS.
+- The local file system.

 The storage component is expected to have high availability, although all material stored therein can easily be replicated without security risk.